Why Being Outdoors is the Best Thing for Kids’ Health

-If there is one end-goal all of us parents have for our kids in summer, it’s for them to take advantage of all the good weather and get outdoors and off their screens.
-Summer camp, mercifully, makes that easy to achieve so they can reap the real health benefits of being outdoors.
+If there is one goal every parent has for their kids during the summer, it’s for them to take advantage of the good weather by getting outdoors and off their screens.
+Summer camp, thankfully, makes this easy to achieve, so campers can reap the real health benefits of being outdoors.

 Many studies show that taking a walk outside can help boost your mood.
-Called “green exercise” or even “forest bathing” when it takes place in the woods, a simple nature walk can lower inflammation, fight depression and anxiety, and lower blood pressure.
+Called “green exercise,” or “forest bathing” when it takes place in the woods, a simple nature walk has been proven to lower inflammation, fight depression and anxiety, and lower blood pressure.

-And if you’ve ever hit upon a new idea after a walk outside, you know that being surrounded by greenery is often more conducive to problem-solving than sitting behind a computer.
-The research backs this up too–after four days of intensive nature, a group in one study boosted their creative problem-solving abilities by 50%.
-The researchers concluded that it was the emotionally positive, low-arousing stimuli of nature that helped counteract the constant switching between tasks and the attention-grabbing nature of technology.
+Have you ever come up with a new idea after a walk outside?
+You may have nature to thank.
+Research shows that being surrounded by the natural world is more conducive to problem-solving than sitting indoors.
+After spending four days immersed in nature, a group in one study boosted their creative problem-solving abilities by 50%.
+The researchers concluded that it was the emotionally positive, low-arousing stimuli of the outdoors that helped counteract the constant switching between tasks and the attention-grabbing nature of technology.

-Being outdoors could even help you exercise more strenuously than you might at a gym!
-One study of Austrians hiking through “Sound of Music” country found that not only did their moods improve, “almost all the participants reported that the outdoor effort had felt less strenuous to them than their time on the treadmill” indoors —even though their Alpine mountain hike was a much tougher workout.
+Being outdoors can even help you exercise more strenuously than if you went to an indoor gym!
+In one study of Austrians hiking through the Alps, “almost all the participants reported that the outdoor effort had felt less strenuous to them than their time on the treadmill”—even though their Alpine mountain hike was a much tougher workout.

-Kids 8 and under on average spend around two hours and 19 minutes a day on screens.
+Kids ages 8 and under spend roughly two hours and 19 minutes a day on screens.
 For 8 to 12 years olds and tweens, double those hours!
 (Yikes!)
-All that time comes at a cost to outdoor play, which has dropped dramatically compared to our own childhoods.
-(This British survey found kids today spend 50% less time outdoors than their parents did as kids).
+All that time comes at a cost to outdoor play, which has dropped dramatically compared to our own childhoods (this British survey found that kids today spend 50% less time outdoors than their parents did).